teaching-on-testbeds/repro-DNS/docs/vm/configure/index.md

 <!-- Configure resources -->
-#### Configure resources
+### Configure resources
 In your choice of terminal application, open a window for each of the seven nodes.

-When your nodes are ready, SSH into the malicious-client and the benign-client.
+#### Client machines
 The experiment will use the resperf[4] tool to send queries, both malicious and benign, at a fixed rate and track the response rate from the resolver.
-When your nodes are ready to log in, SSH into the malicious and benign client nodes and run
+SSH into the malicious-client and benign-client nodes and run
 ```
 sudo apt update
 sudo apt-get install -y build-essential libssl-dev libldns-dev libck-dev libnghttp2-dev